Inspired by the nature that envelops their property, these homeowners wanted to transform their new home to complement the Waitakere landscape.

 Materials and suppliers used for this project were door hardware and fittings by Mitre10; interior and exterior paint by Resene; bathroom fittings by Robertsons; light switches by Schneider Electric; tiles by Tile Depot; double-glazed windows by Vision Joinery.

-Fiona Fairbairn is Franchise Manager of Premino Limited, a franchisee of Renovation Franchise Ltd, doing business in West Auckland.
+Fiona Fairbairn is Renovation Consultant of Premino Limited, a franchisee of Renovation Franchise Ltd, doing business in West Auckland.

 Actual costs vary by project.
 Plan ahead to reduce the impact of industry changes or disruptions.
 For more information see here.